-If you’re an election worker, you may be a little confused on how to go about reporting this income on your tax return.
+If you’re an election worker, you may be a little confused on how to go about reporting your poll worker paycheck on your tax return.
 You also have to take into consideration how, or if, you are responsible for Social Security or Medicare taxes.
 While this type of income reporting may seem daunting on the surface, in reality, it’s not much different than filing a tax return for any other source of income.
 And, the IRS has numerous resources and instructions to help you along the way.

 Are Election Workers Employees?